 Then the Norweigan language has the word “friluftsliv” (pronounced free-loofts-liv) and literally translates as “open-air living”.
 This word reflects their drive to get outdoors any way that they can and their knowledge that being outdoors makes them better people.

-While the English language doesn’t quite have either of these words, we know from multiple studies that being outdoors lowers your blood pressure and reduces stress, improves mood and focus, boosts the immune system, and so many more great and beneficial things for you and your health.
+While the English language doesn’t quite have either of these words, we know from multiple studies that being outdoors lowers your blood pressure, reduces stress, improves mood and focus, boosts the immune system, and does so many more great and beneficial things for you and your health.

 Couch to Mt.
 Si in Washington, USA (or another harder hike near you)

 The best way to eat an elephant is one bite at a time.
 Similarly, the best way to work up to harder hikes is to start with walking and then build upon that.
 Here are a few ways you can start training to get hiking or hike harder trails!

 Walking.
 Get out and walk but be careful while pounding that pavement.
 It can be hard on your feet if you are just starting out, so if or when you can, take to the trails or fields and enjoy the softer dirt and grass beneath your feet.
 Making sure that your walking/running shoes are comfortable is also important to keep your feet from hurting.

 Start tracking your steps.
 You may already have a fitness tracker or watch that does this, but if not, most phones have this feature built in, or you can download an app for it.
 Making a goal of at minimum 5,000 steps per day can help build your habits.
 Try to strive for more steps too if you’re reaching 5,000 easily.
 If you live in a city and walk to the store or work, it can be a lot easier to reach these goals than if you’re in the suburb and need to use your car to go anywhere, but you can walk around your house while on the phone, circle your house on little breaks, or take a walk around your neighborhood or block to get your legs moving.